-In 2021, France represented our third largest market and provided 4% of our net sales or \$122 million.
-Since 2018, our solar modules' carbon footprint advantage resulted in nearly \$500 million in sales in France.
+In 2022, France represented our third largest market and provided 2.5% of our net sales or \$68 million.
+Since 2018, our solar modules' carbon footprint advantage resulted in more than \$500 million in sales in France.
 Due to our resource-efficient manufacturing process, First Solar modules have a carbon footprint that is up to 2.5 times lower, a water footprint that is up to 3 times lower and an energy payback time that is up to 2 times faster than conventional crystalline silicon solar panels manufactured in China on a life cycle basis.

 We continue to pursue module sales activities in France, which is running tenders where utility-scale PV solar projects can bid for capacity.
-Cost to realize the opportunity are associated with our government affairs and business development activities, which are part of our global selling, general and administrative costs, which were approximately \$170 million in 2021.
-Since the EMEA region represented ~1% of our global workforce in 2021, we estimate the cost to realize this opportunity to be approximately \$1.7 million.
-One of our key points of differentiation is our sustainability advantage which has further improved with our Series 6 technology.
-As a result of our resource-efficient manufacturing process, the carbon footprint of our modules is up to 2.5 times lower than conventional crystalline silicon modules and a fraction of the carbon footprint of conventional energy sources.
+Cost to realize the opportunity are associated with our government affairs and business development activities, which are part of our global selling, general and administrative costs, which were approximately \$165 million in 2022.
+Since the EMEA region represented ~1% of our global workforce in 2022, we estimate the cost to realize this opportunity to be approximately \$1.65 million.
+One of our key points of differentiation is our sustainability advantage which has further improved with our Series 7 technology.
 On a lifecycle basis, our thin film module technology inherently has the smallest carbon footprint, fastest energy payback time, and lowest water use of any PV solar technology on the market.